HPC-SimTools/IPS-framework/examples-proposed/023-simple-ensemble-with-portal/README.md

 # Simple ensemble example

 This shows how to run an ensemble for three instances and how to save ensemble instances to an IPS Portal instance.
+It also demonstrates using a Jupyter notebook to read aggregate statistics from all the ensembles as found in `./input_dir/notebook.ipynb`.

 Note that there will be Dask related errors and warnings at the end that can be ignored.
 These are due to Dask not having a clean shutdown.